chetanmeh/meta64/docs/code-notes.md

 ## Underscore (_)

 A underscore variable in the JS should generally be interpreted at "this".
 In other words an underscore (_) at the front of a varible or as a scoping variable, means that the variable is referencing the current JS file that it's in.
 The convention would mean that for example, in a class named 'util.js' if you see something like "_.myVar or _.myFunction" those will be the same as "util.myVar or util.myFunction".
 So the underscore itself is the scoping variable that is the near equivalent of 'this' in Java or C++.
 Since JS is a functional language more than an OOP one, we use this name convention.
 I think this is a common convention used by JS developers also, to have underscore mean something similar to 'this'.

+## JavaScript Caching Mechanism

+To understand how cache lifetime is managed for JS files see the following: *SpringMvcUtil.addJsFileNameProps*.
+In general the approach is to leave the JS files always the same, but to use a different URL parameter to be able to control which files are read from the browser cach v.s. downloaded new.
+Each JS url looks something like this:

+    /js/meta64/util.js?ver=1